GiannaW/Gportfolio/projects.md

 --------

 Here is a a web app I developed that combines historical photos of Southwest D.C, with contemporary photos.
-The web exhibit  superimposes a story about the affects of gentrification  within the D.C area’ and the need for cultural and historical preservation.
+The web exhibit superimposes a story about the effects of gentrification within the South West D.C area and the need for cultural and historical preservation.

 ### Skills Used